-Hadoopsters is an informational blog for Hadoop users, by Hadoop users.
+Hadoopsters is a technical blog for Hadoop users, by Hadoop users.

-Our mission is to provide a central place to publish technical Hadoop information, but primarily tutorials, tips and tricks to help developers, engineers, architects, and solution managers better inform themselves and their decisions in respect to Hadoop and Big Data.
+Our mission is to provide a central place to publish technical Hadoop information, but primarily tutorials, tips and tricks to help developers, engineers, analysts, data scientists, architects, and managers better inform themselves and their decisions in respect to Hadoop and Big Data.

-The Hadoopsters logo was lovingly drawn and created by Aaron Schwartz.
+The Hadoopsters logo was lovingly drawn and created by dear friend of the site, Aaron Schwartz.

 Who are the Hadoopsters?

 Landon Robinson, James Barney, and and you!
 It’s our passion to show the Hadoop world just how impactful this platform can be for our data-driven future, and more importantly, how you can leverage it — and even contribute back!

 Origin of “Hadoopsters”